 Take A Breather

 When experiencing bouts of anxiety, deep breathing tends to help.
 Duffy explains just why that is.
 She says, “Increasing and maximizing oxygen into our body is huge, as it induces the parasympathetic nervous system to kick on and quiet the sympathetic nervous system, the flight or fight part of us.”
-She went on to explain a helpful breathing technique, “Place one hand on the abdomen by the belly button and one hand on the side of your ribs.
+She went on to explain a helpful breathing technique.
+She said, “Place one hand on the abdomen by the belly button and one hand on the side of your ribs.
 When you inhale, make an effort to [expand your stomach and ribs and] push your hands away from your body.”
 By practicing this sort of breathing, you are encouraging a greater intake of oxygen and reducing anxiety.

 Numerous studies have proven exercise to be beneficial in reducing anxiety, thanks to endorphins, which play a role in relaxation and mood regulation.
 Duffy recommends an open mind when it comes to exercise.
 She says, “You can have trainers, family members, or professionals tell you till they are blue in the face that you need to get out and walk for 45 minutes.
 But if you hate walking, you’re not going to do it.”
 So instead of recommending a certain type of exercise, Duffy says, “Find what speaks to you, whether it be jump rope, tai chi, or swimming.”
 Essentially just get out there and move.

 Self-release is a fancy word for self-massage.
-When it comes to performing self-release, Duffy recommends trying “anything from the Yamuna ball to large exercise balls to the foam roller.”
+When it comes to performing self-release, Duffy recommends trying “anything from small massages balls to large exercise balls to the foam roller.”
 While there isn’t one tool Duffy prefers, she is rather specific about the process of self-release.
 She explains, “As it relates to relaxation, whenever you are using a self-release tool, I always recommend people take five or six breaths while focusing on one spot on their body.
 In doing that, you are trying to get the person to slow down so that the tissue has time to react, allowing the nervous system to soften.
 And because you are slowing down and taking breaths, you are increasing the oxygen level in the body and blood.”